A Tight Bound of Hard Thresholding: Implications to Compressed Sensing

-{\bf Compressive Sampling Matching Pursuit.} \ The CoSaMP algorithm proposed by~\cite{needell2009cosamp} is one of the most efficient algorithms for sparse recovery.
+The CoSaMP algorithm proposed by~\cite{needell2009cosamp} is one of the most efficient algorithms for sparse recovery.
+Let $F(\bx) = \twonorm{\by - \bA \bx}^2$.
+CoSaMP starts from an arbitrary initial point $\bx^0$ and proceeds as follows:

 Compared to IHT which performs hard thresholding after gradient update, CoSaMP prunes the gradient at the beginning of each iteration, followed by solving a least-squares program restricted on a small support set.
-In particular, in the last step, CoSaMP applies hard thresholding to form a $k$-sparse iterate for future update.
-The analysis on CoSaMP consists of bounding the estimation error in each step.
+In particular, in the last step, CoSaMP applies hard thresholding to form a $k$-sparse iterate for future updates.
+The analysis of CoSaMP consists of bounding the estimation error in each step.
 Owing to Theorem~\ref{thm:key}, we advance the theoretical result of CoSaMP by improving the error bound for its last step, and hence the RIP condition.

-\begin{theorem} Let $\bx^*$ be the sparse signal of interest and denote $K = \zeronorm{\bx^*}$.
-Assume the measurements are collected by~\eqref{eq:dataacq} for a given sensing matrix $\bA$.
-Pick $k \geq K$.
-Then, under the RIP condition that
+\begin{theorem} Consider the model~\eqref{model:CS} and the CoSaMP algorithm.
+Pick $k \geq K$ and let $\{ \bx^t \}_{t\geq 1}$ be the iterates produced by CoSaMP.
+Then, under the RIP condition

-the sequence of the iterates produced by CoSaMP converges (up to the energy of the noise) to $\bx^*$ with a geometric rate of $0.5$. \end{theorem}